Nunavut is as massive as it is remote.

 Cell Phone Coverage in Nunavut by Area

-The Nunavut of Canada encompasses 808,595 square miles, with only Rogers and Telus providing any sort of coverage to it.
+The Nunavut of Canada encompasses 808,595 square miles, with only Rogers, Bell and Telus provide any sort of coverage to it.

 Geographic Area Covered in Nunavut, Canada per mi2

 Nunavut is covered by both 3G and 4G LTE technology.
 3G is the network that some older phones run on, and the one newer 4G LTE-capable devices fall back to when unable to reach a primary network.
 Here's how much territory the top carriers cover: